yoos/school/cs381/notes.md

   * Access links useful for static scoping implementation.
   * Closure: function expression + environment.
 This allows the function to remember local variables after termination.
   * Dynamic vs. static runtime stack -- look at slide 23 for (maybe) a higher-level explanation.

+# Passing Parameters (05/21)
+  * Call-By-Value: pass in values.
+Local assignments are lost after function return.
+  * Call-By-Reference: pass in variables only, put pointers on activation stack.
+  * Call-By-Value-Result, aka copy-in, copy-out.
+Parameter passed into function is modified upon function return.
+See Parameter Passing slide 15.
+  * Call-By-Name: parameters are not evaluated if not used in function, unlike CBV, which always evaluates first.
+Every read access to a parameter evaluates it anew.
+See slides 16 and 17.
+  * Call-By-Need: Like Call-By-Name, but expressions are replaced values (i.e., evaluated only once).
+  * Table of comparison on slide 20.
+Classification on slide 21.

+# Programming Paradigms (05/21)
+  * Model of computing.
+  * Imperative: computation is a transformation of states.
+  * Functional: computation is a function.
+  * Logic: computation is a relation.
+Unlike a function, a relation can be one-to-many.
+  * Object-oriented: computation is a manipulation of objects (using methods).

 <!--
 vim: syntax=markdown